Aligning Perception, Reasoning, Modeling and Interaction: A Survey on Physical AI: World Modeling

 Traditional 3D reconstruction methods are typically based on geometric methods like SFM~\cite{SFM} and MVS~\cite{MVS}, so they demonstrate strong geometric perception capabilities and often neglect the significance of physical reasoning, resulting in reconstructed scenes that violate fundamental physical principles.

 Under the world model framework, 3D scene reconstruction should not only recover static geometric structures, but also understand and reconstruct the physical properties and dynamic behaviors among different objects within the scene.
 This requires reconstruction algorithms to possess not only geometric perception capabilities, but also physical reasoning capabilities.
-Modern scene reconstruction methods, particularly neural implicit representation-based approaches like PhyRecon~\cite{PhyRecon} and IDR~\cite{IDR}, are making progress in this direction.
-Not only can they reconstruct precise geometric structures, but also learn and encode physical properties such as density, stiffness, and friction coefficients through physical simulators like MuJoCo~\cite{MuJoCo} and Warp~\cite{warp2022}.
+Modern scene reconstruction methods, particularly neural implicit representation-based approaches like PhyRecon~\cite{PhyRecon} and IDR~\cite{IDR}, together with world-model-driven systems such as ReconDreamer~\cite{ReconDreamer} and DriveDreamer4D~\cite{DriveDreamer4D}, are making progress in this direction.
+Not only can they reconstruct precise geometric structures, but also learn and encode physical properties such as density, stiffness, and friction coefficients through physical simulators like MuJoCo~\cite{MuJoCo} and \webref[Warp project page]{Warp}{https://developer.nvidia.com/warp-python}{Apr.
+7, 2026}.
 This capability enables reconstructed scenes to be not only visually realistic but also accurate in physical behavior, which is precisely the key requirement for building actionable world models.

+\textbf{Evaluation Landscape.} Evaluation in this task family typically combines geometric accuracy, completeness, and novel-view synthesis quality.
+Classical benchmarks such as the DTU multi-view stereo benchmark~\cite{DTU2014}, which contains 80 scenes with reference structured-light scans, and Tanks and Temples~\cite{TanksAndTemples2017}, which evaluates large-scale indoor and outdoor reconstruction against laser-scanner ground truth, remain standard testbeds for geometry fidelity under realistic viewpoint variation.
+ETH3D~\cite{ETH3D2017} further extends evaluation to higher-resolution and mobile-view settings.
+For driving-oriented 4D reconstruction, DriveDreamer4D~\cite{DriveDreamer4D} further evaluates novel-trajectory rendering with FID~\cite{FID} and reports NTA-IoU for spatiotemporal agent coherence.
+Overall, current evaluation is still dominated by geometric reconstruction quality, while physics-aware reconstruction remains much less standardized.